shafix/dc_data_science_python_course/seaborn.md

 	col_order=[...] # provide array of values if custom ordering is needed )
 ```

-# Use col / row in replot() to create subgroups that are displayed as separate subplots
+Note: Use col / row in replot() to create subgroups that are displayed as separate subplots

 # Customize scatter plots (can be used with both scatterplot and relplot)
 ```